undergrad-partner-school

 Retention Rate

-As reported in 2023, the freshman retention rate for The University of Tennessee at Chattanooga was 72.5%, a reflection of the high standards and excellent educational experience at this school.
+As reported in 2024, the freshman retention rate for The University of Tennessee at Chattanooga was 74%, indicative of the exceptional educational experience and supportive environment at this school.

 Student Body